IPCC-WG1/Chapter-11/code/README.md

     ...
 ]
 ```
-where `ds` is a data store (e.g. an `xr.DataArray`) and meta is a `dict` containing metadata, e.g. `meta = {"model": "CESM", exp: "ssp585", ...}`.
+where `ds` is a data store (e.g. an `xr.DataArray`) and meta is a `dict` containing metadata, e.g. `meta = {"model": "CESM", "exp": "ssp585", ...}`.
 There are functions to handle this data structure in utils/computation.py, e.g.:

 ```python
 computation.select_by_metadata(datalist, exp="ssp585")